Buccaneers clinch NFC South title with 9-0 win over Panthers

 Tampa Bay (9-8) was facing an all-or-nothing scenario entering Sunday’s game with a win clinching a playoff spot and a loss resulting in elimination.

-The Buccaneers weren’t exactly impressive on offense with Baker Mayfield held to 137 yards in his return to Carolina, but the defense — aided by some self-inflected wounds by the Panthers — did just enough.
+The Buccaneers weren’t exactly impressive on offense with Baker Mayfield held to 137 yards in his return to Carolina, but the defense — aided by some self-inflected wounds by Carolina — did just enough to keep the Panthers off the board.

-They held the Panthers to 199 yards and 11 first downs, forced two turnovers and sacked rookie quarterback Bryce Young three times.

-“I can’t say enough about our defense,” said Mayfield, who injured his ankle on Sunday but remained in the game.
-“A lot of guys stepped up and made big plays on defense.
-Offensively we ran the ball when we needed to.
-It wasn’t a pretty win by any means and there is room for improvement.
-But now that we’re in the playoffs, we’re division champs, let’s hit the reset button and go from there.”

 Carolina, which lost 26-0 to the Jacksonville Jaguars last week, became the first team to be shutout in back-to-back games since the Cleveland Browns in 2008.
 It marked the first time in the Panthers’ 29-year history they’ve been blanked in consecutive games.

 The Panthers (2-15) finished with the NFL’s worst record and the franchise’s second-worst winning percentage, topping only a 1-15 season in 2001 under George Seifert.
-However, Carolina won’t get the benefit of the No. 1 overall draft pick in 2024, as that will go to the Chicago Bears as part of the trade for Young.
+However, Carolina won’t get the benefit of the No. 1 overall draft pick, as that will go to the Chicago Bears as part of the trade for Young.

-“This locker room will change,” Panthers interim coach Chris Tabor said of the upcoming offseason.

 Mayfield spent last season with the Panthers, but went 1-5 as a starter and was released midseason.
 He played through some sore ribs, and completed 20 of 32 passes.
 Rachaad White ran for 75 yards for Tampa Bay.